Tourism in the Philippines: Visa policy

-Most foreign nationals are visa-free for 14 days, 30 days, or 59 days.
+Nationals of 157 foreign countries are visa-free for 14 days, 30 days, or 59 days.
 Of more than 200 countries and territories, 39 need visas to enter the Philippines.

 Immigration and customs

-Entry Guidelines on temporary visitors
+Entry guidelines for temporary visitors

-Nationals from countries who are travelling to the Philippines for business and tourism purposes are allowed to enter the Philippines obtaining visa on arrival for a stay not exceeding 30 days, provided they hold valid tickets for their return journey to port of origin or next port of destination.
+Nationals traveling to the Philippines for business and tourism purposes are allowed to enter the Philippines obtaining visa on arrival for a stay not exceeding 30 days, provided they hold valid tickets for their return journey to port of origin or next port of destination.
 However, immigration officers at ports of entry may exercise their discretion to admit holders of passports valid for at least sixty days beyond the intended period of stay.

 Customs

 Upon arriving, visitors are allowed to bring in duty-free personal belongings, two cartons of cigarettes or two tins of pipe tobacco and up to one liter of alcohol.
 Exceeding this is illegal.
 Balikbayans have separate rules and should check with the embassy or consulate in their home city.